Breaking News

 Anna Moneymaker/Getty Images

-Donald Trump has totally embraced the eyebrow-raising label given to him by his own Chief of Staff Susie Wiles.
+Donald Trump has totally embraced the eyebrow-raising label given to him by his own chief of staff, Susie Wiles.

 In a sprawling interview Vanity Fair published Tuesday, Wiles described the president as having “an alcoholic’s personality.”
 Trump, in turn, apparently agrees with that assessment.

-“No, she meant that I’m—you see, I don’t drink alcohol,” Trump told the New York Post later Tuesday, defending Wiles comments.
+“No, she meant that I’m—you see, I don’t drink alcohol,” Trump told the New York Post later Tuesday, defending Wiles’s comments.
 The 79-year-old routinely toasts with Diet Coke and claims that he doesn’t touch liquor due to his older brother, Fred Trump, who struggled with alcoholism for years before he died from a heart attack in 1981.

 “So everybody knows that—but I’ve often said that if I did, I’d have a very good chance of being an alcoholic.
 I have said that many times about myself, I do.
 It’s a very possessive personality,” Trump continued.

 “I’ve said that many times about myself.
 I’m fortunate I’m not a drinker.
 If I did, I could very well, because I’ve said that—what’s the word?
-Not possessive—possessive and addictive type personality,” he said.
+Not possessive—possessive and addictive-type personality,” he said.
 “Oh, I’ve said it many times, many times before.”

-Trump reiterated his faith in Wiles’s ability as his chief of staff, and suggested that if there was any fault to be had for the shocking value judgement, it would be on the interviewer.
+Trump reiterated his faith in Wiles’s ability as his chief of staff, and suggested that if there was any fault to be had for the shocking value judgment, it would be on the interviewer.
 Trump claimed the reporter was “very misguided” even as he admitted that he did not read the piece.

-The wide-ranging profile on Wiles’s first year atop the Trump administration sent shockwaves through the political establishment Tuesday, and offered many Americans their first intimate glimpse into the inner machinations of Trump’s White House.
+The wide-ranging profile on Wiles’s first year atop the Trump administration sent shock waves through the political establishment Tuesday, and offered many Americans their first intimate glimpse into the inner machinations of Trump’s White House.
 Over the course of “many on-the-record conversations,” several of which took place after church on Sundays, documentary filmmaker and author Chris Whipple depicted a Cabinet structure that could not exist without the “ice maiden”’s direction and her unparalleled knack for translating the president’s agenda.

 But, since he didn’t read the piece, Trump had no idea about its contents.